 - Systems configuration files under

-- Do not back up frequently changing files, such as logs
+- Frequently changing files, such as logs.

-The Cloud Backup Agent skips the following types of files automatically:
+The Cloud Backup agent skips the following types of files automatically:

-- Memory-only file systems (Linux: /proc, etc. )
+- Memory-only file systems (Linux: /proc, etc.)

 - Cloud Backup agent data directories